David Daniel Marriott: Career

 He later worked as a life insurance agent and was the owner/president of a Utah-based firm specializing in business and pension consultation from 1968 to 1976.
 Marriott also served in the Utah Air National Guard from 1958 to 1963.

 Congress

 Marriott was elected to the United States House of Representatives as a Republican in 1976.
 He won re-election three times, serving in the House for four terms from 1977 to 1985.

 Later political campaigns

 He was not a candidate for re-election in 1984, instead running for governor of Utah.
 In the 1984 Utah gubernatorial election, he lost to state House speaker Norm Bangerter, 94,421 to 72,883.
 He ran for his former House seat in 1990, but lost the Republican primary to Genevieve Atwood.

 Later career

 Marriott served as a Mission president for the Church of Jesus Christ of Latter-day Saints from 2002 to 2005.
 He served in the South Africa Cape Town Mission.

 Personal life

-He is a resident of Salt Lake City, Utah and has 12 grandchildren.
+Marriott is a resident of Salt Lake City, Utah.
+He was married to Marilynn Joy Tingey from August 16, 1965 until her death on July 21, 2026.
+They had four children and 12 grandchildren.